wlei6277/eye_shopping/README.md

 - Giant companies are getting better and better at targeting individual consumer wants and needs through avenues such as paid SEO, programmatic advertising (Google AdWords / Facebook Marketing) and influencer campaigns.
 As the competition instensifies, industries with more constrained resources are finding it increasingly difficult to reach consumers.
 From the consumers perspective this means that finding products which are outside of the boundarys of well funded marketing budgets is more cubersome.

 **3.Describe the project will you be conducting and how. your App will address the needs.**
-We will provide the marketplace where customers can create their product whishlist and and share with other users.

-They will be able to find innovative and updated products available online to provide them with an even better way to find what they need.
-It can be a tool to find yours out of a million.
+Our project aim is to build a user-driven platform which improves the shopping experience of the online community.

+Users of our platform will experience an ad-free space where they can find both unique and trending products.
+The platform will enable users to create, share and interact with posts which link to a product which is purchaseable online.
+Users generate income from the content they create on Eye Shopping, supported by affiliate marketing (e.g. Amazon Associates) when site vistors are redirected to retailers websites when they click a link on a post.
+This will incentivise content creation and enable users to find unique products which are not readily visible in other channels (e.g. through google or advertising).

 **4.Describe the network infrastructure the App may be based on.**

-Our application is browser based.
-Users connect to our app using an internet connected device which makes HTTP requests to our server.
-We have hosted Eye Shopping on Heroku using Puma as the server software.
-This means that the code functionality is made available to users through Puma and the server hardware provided by Heroku.
+Users interact with our app using browser software (e.g. Google Chrome, Mozilla Firefox, Safari etc..) on an internet connected device.
+The interaction occurs when a user (client device) makes HTTP (the protocol which enables internet devices to communicate with each other through GET / PATCH / PUT / DELETE requests) requests to our server which is hosted on the Heroku platform.
+Puma (our server side software) makes the code and data hosted on Heroku available to the client device in order to facilitate the HTTP requests.
+Our database is also hosted Heroku.
+When users create and interact with data on our website they are interacting with this database.

+Eye-shopping also leverages a number of third party services to create the user experience (Stripe for payments and AWS for active record storage of images).
+These services have their own infrastructure considerations but Eye Shopping is able to utilise their functionality via the same client-server HTTP request mechanism.
+When users interact with these services on our app, Eye Shopping makes a HTTP requests to the involved third party and parses the response back to the user (this can create a number of different experiences e.g. the user is redirected to stripe checkout / the user uploads a product image which is stored on an AWS server).

 **5.Identify and describe the software to be used in your App.**

-		Balsamiq
-		HTML5
-		CSS3
+Wireframe and design software (what we used to develop wireframes to ensure we had a low-fidelty design to guide development at all stages of the project)
+> -Balsamiq

+Text editor (what we used to write the code in our app)
+> -Visual Studio Code

+Source control
+> -Git
+> -Github

+Colloboration tools (software we leveraged to work together and colloborate throughout the development lifecycle)
+> -Trello (project management)
+> -Slack

+Markup language (the language to structure the content of our website)
+> -HTML5

+Page styling (the software we used to make the content on our website match the design)
+> -CSS3
+> -SASS (CSS Framwork for styling)
-		Bootstrap (CSS Framework for styling)
+> -Bootstrap (CSS Framework for styling)
+> -Google Fonts

+Development languages (the primary programming languages our app is written in)
-		Ruby on Rails 5.2.1
+> -Ruby on Rails 5.2.1
-		Ruby 2.5.1
+> -Ruby 2.5.1
-		Visual Studio Code (text editor)
-		Trello ( project management)
-		Git & Github (source countrol)
+> -Javascript

+Hosting platform (the software and services which hold our data and code)
-		Heroku (deployment)
+> -Heroku (deployment)

-		Google Fonts
-		html5 and css3
-		Slack
+Server side language (how our app code and data is made available to the internet)
+> -Puma

+Testing (how we ensured our app functioned as intended)
+> -Postman
+> -Cypress

 **6.Identify the database to be used in your App and provide a justification for your choice.**
-Postgresql- A relational, SQL database.
+Postgresql- A relational, Structured Query Language (SQL) database.

-The object-relational database based on spreadsheet with a collection of tables provide easier visualization of the datas.
+We utilised Postgresql because it is a an object-relational database which fits within the Rails ORM model.
+This is optimal for the production of dynamic websites because data can easily be stored and visualised within a RESTful pattern.
+Data is stored in a collection of tables (with a similar appearance to spreadsheets) which we can access using the SQL language.
+In fact we don't even have to learn SQL because we can leverage the ORM within rails to run SQL queries for us.

+There a number of different SQL databases we have could have chosen instead of postgresql.
+The pros and cons of chosing postgres are as follows:

+Pro:
+- Implements the SQL standard well
+- It supports lots of data types
+- It is well configured for performance optimisation

+Con:
+- Not as wide-spread as MySQL
+- Does not have the same level of community support

 **Identify and describe the production database setup (i.e. postgres instance).**

 Creating our database with Postgres, we generate the empty directory.
 In order to save our data, we have to create the table to specify the position of storage.
-Our postgres instance is one to many relationships using 6 tables. [link to ERD] https://dbdiagram.io/d/5cc63f6cf7c5bb70c72fc97e .
+Our postgres instance is one to many relationships using 8	 tables. [link to ERD] https://dbdiagram.io/d/5cc63f6cf7c5bb70c72fc97e .

 **Describe the architecture of your App.**

-Our app is written in Rails MVC architectural pattern.
+Our app is written in the Rails MVC architectural pattern.

-The code regarding data storage is written inside of a model, code shown to the user inside of a view and the logic or glue that connect the model and view into the controller.
+MVC stands for model, view and controller .
+Each section of code (i.e. the Model / View / Controller) has a specific responsiblity within the web application which creates the users experience at a designated end point (the route).
+The code regarding data storage is written inside of a model, code to display content to the user is written inside of a view and the logic or glue that connects the model and the view is written into the controller.

 **Explain the different high-level components (abstractions) in your App.**

 The following high-level abstractions enable our Ruby on Rails application to function as intended:
-  > MVC architecture - code is broken down into files, each with a specific purpose within the dynamic website (e.g. code written in models handles data storage).
+  - MVC architecture - code is broken down into files, each with a specific purpose within the dynamic website (e.g. code written in models handles data storage).
 This supports a faster development cycle and enables us to leverage abstractions already baked into Rails (e.g. form view helpers)
-  > Routing - Configuring routes in the Rails routing file enables users to interact with our site through HTTP requests.
+  - Routing - Configuring routes in the Rails routing file enables users to interact with our site through HTTP requests.
 Users can navigate and interact with our website using the routes we defined in the routing file.
+  - HTTP - a protocol which enables internet connected devices to connect to each other via request (Get, Post, Put, Patch, Delete).
+This enables the client device of the user to communicate with our server via our application program interface.
-  > APIs - We leveraged the Stripe and AWS APIs to add additional functionality to our application without having to develop this internally.
+  - APIs - We leveraged the Stripe and AWS APIs to add additional functionality to our application without having to develop this internally.
 This works because Stripe and AWS have already built the code for this functionality and have enabled us to access this functionality in our own application through their own routing mechanism.
-  > Gems - we leveraged a number of Ruby gems to speed up development and add additional functionality (e.g. Devise, Bootstrap and Cypress)
+  - Gems - we leveraged a number of Ruby gems to speed up development and add additional functionality (e.g. Devise, Bootstrap and Cypress)

 **Detail any third party services that your App will use.**

-AWS cloud services platform - we use this for active storage of User and Product images STRIPE Implementing a payment system - we use this to accept payment from users enabling them to donate to other users
+- AWS cloud services platform - we use this for active storage of User and Product images.
+When a user uploads a (product / profile) image our application sends AWS a http request to store the image on their server.
+- STRIPE Implementing a payment system - we use this to accept payment from users and allow them to donate to other users.
+When a user donates to other user they are sent to a stripe checkout with metadata about the transaction (using a Get request to stripe).
+They then complete the transaction on Stripes appliction and are redirected to the Eye Shopping page (Stripe sends EyeShopping a get request).
+Eye Shopping also recieves a POST request from Stripe via webhook once the transaction is completed - this routes to a method which confirms the payment

 **Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).**
 At the level of our first prototype, the structure is very similar with PINTEREST or INSTAGRAM.
 Content (data) is user driven and is largely focused on images.
 As in PINTREST or INSTAGRAM our users are able to follow and share content with other users as well as favourite/ bookmark content.